-- 5. Restore the electrical power to the furnace by turning the switch back on.
+- Restore the electrical power to the furnace by turning the switch back on.
 Adjust the thermostat to call for heating operation. - 6.
 Observe the main burners in operation.
 The flame should be mostly "blue" with possibly a little "orange" at the tips of the flames.
-The flames should be in the center of the heat exchanger compartments and not impinging on the heat exchanger surfaces themselves.
-See Figure 5. - 7.
+The flames should be in the center of the heat exchanger tubes and not impinging on the sides of the tubes themselves.
+Refer to Figure 3. - 7.
 Observe the fire until the blower starts (there is a normal delay period until the heat exchanger warms up).
 There should be no change in the size or shape of the flame.
 If there is any wavering or blowing of the flame on the blower start-up, it is an indication of a possible leak in the heat exchanger.
-Turn off the gas valve in the gas line leading to the furnace, and then the main electrical switch to the furnace and call your service agency. - Replace the slotted outer furnace door by reversing the procedure as outlined under Step 2 of this section.
+Turn off the gas valve in the gas line leading to the furnace, and then the main electrical switch to the furnace and call your service agency. - 8.
+Replace the slotted outer furnace door.

-FIGURE 5
+FIGURE 3